Eco Escapes

 Lancashire’s outstanding natural landscapes are the perfect environments to try new experiences – from traditional rural crafts to more surprising country pursuits!

-As you’d expect in such an idyllic natural playground, traditional outdoor activities such as hiking, navigation, mountain biking and rock climbing are very much to the fore.
+Traditional outdoor activities such as hiking, navigation, mountain biking and rock climbing are always popular.
 But how about trying your hand at foraging, distilling gin or walking with alpacas?

 In spring and summer, watch seasonal migrants like ospreys, warblers and swallows return to nest and walk through drifts of wild flowers in the meadows

-In the autumn and winter months, immerse yourself in stunning autumn colours in Silverdale’s native woodlands or join a Dark Skies workshop to find your way around the night sky at one of the area’s Dark Sky Discovery sites.
+In the autumn and winter months, immerse yourself in stunning autumn colours in Silverdale’s native woodlands or join a Dark Skies workshop to find your way around the night sky.

 ACCOMMODATION